Done. Fini. Terminado.

 Mobile Vulnerable Populations in Omaha

-This project involves a collaboration between faculty at UNO in the School of Criminology and Criminal Justice (SCCJ), the Office for Latino/Latin American Studies (OLLAS), Religious Studies, and Sociology and Anthropology to examine the needs of Omaha services providers for refugees, migrants, human trafficking victims, and the homeless.
-The purpose of this project is to complete a systematic review of research on services for the select populations, and to create a database of Omaha networks that could assist these vulnerable individuals.
-Then, interviews and surveys will be used to determine the immediate needs of these community agencies to better serve their clients.
-Recommendations will be created to inform next steps on facilitating these requests.
-Investigators across UNO include Teresa Kulig, Ph.D., (SCCJ), Laura Alexander, Ph.D., (Religious Studies), Cristián Doña-Reveco, Ph.D., (OLLAS), and Allison Schlosser, Ph.D., (Sociology and Anthropology), with Morgan McBride, and Sawyer Stender serving as research assistants.
+This project involved a collaboration between faculty at UNO in the School of Criminology and Criminal Justice (SCCJ), the Office for Latino/Latin American Studies (OLLAS), Religious Studies, and Sociology and Anthropology to examine the needs of Omaha services providers for refugees, migrants, human trafficking victims, and the homeless.
+The purpose of this project was to complete a systematic review of research on services for the select populations, and to create a database of Omaha networks that could assist these vulnerable individuals.
+Then, interviews and surveys were used to determine the immediate needs of these community agencies to better serve their clients.
+Recommendations informed next steps to facilitate these requests.
+Investigators across UNO included Teresa Kulig, Ph.D., (SCCJ), Laura Alexander, Ph.D., (Religious Studies), Cristián Doña-Reveco, Ph.D., (OLLAS), and Allison Schlosser, Ph.D., (Sociology and Anthropology); Morgan McBride, and Sawyer Stender served as research assistants.

 A Formative Evaluation and Evaluability Assessment of an Omaha Child Advocacy Center